danillouz/coincow/README.md

     > coin eth usd
 ```

-Alternatively you can use `npx`, for example:
+Alternatively, you can use `npx` if you don't want to install globally, for example:

 ```
-npx coincow coin ltc eur
+npx coincow ltc eur
 ```